Washington County, Minnesota Divorce Law Firm Explains Alimony and Spousal Maintenance

 What are the tax consequences of spousal maintenance?

-With offices in Oakdale and Braham, Appelhof, Pfeifer & Hart, P.A. serves clients throughout Minnesota, including in Washington County, Dakota County, Burnsville, Eagan and Woodbury, MN.
-Contact us online to schedule a meeting, or call us at 651.760.7524.
+With an office in Lakeville, Appelhof, Pfeifer & Hart, P.A. serves clients throughout Minnesota, including in Washington County, Dakota County, Burnsville, Eagan and Woodbury, MN.
+Contact us online to schedule a meeting, or call us at 651-379-3024.
 We provide trustworthy advice and thorough representation in all types of family law disputes.
 Free parking and flexible scheduling are available.